How to Explore Vienna, Austria like a Local: Locals introduce their city.

 Check out the first district, especially at Kaertner Straße or Schwedenplatz.
 You can get a glimpse of very interesting people.

 Even though I obviously haven’t spent a night there, I recommend the “25 hours” hotel or the hotel “Daniel” as they seem really nice.

 Five hot tips for enjoying Vienna:

-1. If you go to Vienna during summer go to the Prater.
+1. If you go to Vienna during summer, go to the Prater.
+It’s one of the best things to do in Vienna.
 The Viennese Giant Wheel is its most famous fare, but just walk around and try others too.
-If you get hungry get a “Stelze” with cabbage salad at the “Schweizerhaus” and afterwards you can take a stroll along the 4 km long “Prater Hauptallee” – a place where a lot of Viennese go to to exercise or just get some fresh air.
+If you get hungry, get a “Stelze” with cabbage salad at the “Schweizerhaus” and afterward you can take a stroll along the 4 km long “Prater Hauptallee” – a place where a lot of Viennese go to exercise or just get some fresh air.

-3. Visit one of Vienna’s markets – it doesn’t have to be Naschmarkt (even if it is amazing 😉 ); there are als Brunnenmarkt, Yppenmarkt, Meislmarkt and many others where you can experience that Vienna is a cultural melting pot.
+3. Visit one of Vienna’s markets – it doesn’t have to be Naschmarkt (even if it is amazing ;-) ); there are also Brunnenmarkt, Yppenmarkt, Meislmarkt, and many others where you can experience that Vienna is a cultural melting pot.

 One thing you would like to change about Vienna?

 Franziska lives in Vienna and shares her experiences on “nur mal kosten”.
-She loves cooking, working out, travelling, skiing and enjoying live with her loved ones.
-Follow her story on Facebook, Instagram and Pinterest.
+She loves cooking, working out, traveling, skiing, and enjoying life with her loved ones.
+Follow her story on Facebook, Instagram, and Pinterest.